calico/basenji/docs/train.md

 | params_file | Text table | Model configuration parameters. |
 | data_file | HDF5 | Input training and validation data. |

 The model should be trained on a GPU so that it runs at a reasonable pace.
-Whening assigning ops to devices, TensorFlow gives priority to your gpu:0 device (over cpu:0) if the GPU is available and supported.
+When assigning ops to devices, TensorFlow gives priority to your gpu:0 device (over cpu:0) if the GPU is available and supported.

 To print whether the model is being trained on the GPU, run basenji_train.py with the `log_device_placement` flag set to `True`.
-In this sample output, training happens on the CPU (The GPU is unsupported.):
+In this sample output, training happens on the CPU (The GPU is unsupported in this particular case.):

     Device mapping:
     ...